jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 then decide (incorrectly) that some entry has been replicated to a majority of servers, and start committing it.

-Another issue many students had (often immediately after fixing the issue above), was that, upon receiving a heartbeat, they would truncate the follower's log following `prevLogIndex`, and then append any entries included in the `AppendEntries` arguments.
+Another issue many had (often immediately after fixing the issue above), was that, upon receiving a heartbeat, they would truncate the follower's log following `prevLogIndex`, and then append any entries included in the `AppendEntries` arguments.
 This is *also* not correct.
 We can once again turn to Figure 2:

 > *If* an existing entry conflicts with a new one (same index but
 > different terms), delete the existing entry and all that follow it.